 The longer you are under care, the greater the risk that instead of achieving surgery success, you will suffer a serious or fatal hospital infection.
 This post describes the nature of the problem and some high-tech solutions.
 We then propose how to think about this problem when you are faced with checking yourself or a loved one in for medical care.

 Caution: This is a long post.
 If you’re only interested in the recommendations, how to protect yourself from hospital infection, skip to the last section, “Buyer Beware.”

-After every surgery, the operating room is thoroughly cleaned and disinfected; the same is true for every hospital room after its patient is discharged.
+After every surgery, medical staff thoroughly clean and disinfect the operating room.
+And the same is true for every hospital room after its patient departs.
 But these three acronym-laden microorganisims are so difficult to eradicate that they linger on even in the ultra-clean hospital environment.
 They await the next patient, who perhaps is already weak due to disease.

 The article mystified me.
 I wondered: what’s new, anyway?
 And where’s the science?
 Everyone knows ultraviolet light is a disinfectant, and hospitals have problems with hospital infection, so one plus one is obviously two.
 Is this article simply some company’s efforts to promote its common stock or sell its products?
 No, not completely, as I learned.

 Physicians who read this post will sigh in exasperation at my physicist’s ignorance of such things.
 Nevertheless, I discovered that preventing hospital infection is not a simple technical problem.
 Instead, it’s an interwoven battleground of science, politics, incentives, economics and, yes, genuine concern for health and lives.
 Although “everyone is doing everything at once,” I will display the pieces in a way that makes the most sense to me.